MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 ### Data directory

-The data archive consists of flat-file archive system using R binary files containing Purple Air data.
+The data archive is a flat-file archive system using R binary files containing Purple Air data.
 The API to this data archive consists of carefully named files in predictable directory locations.
 Besides the operating system, no other "database" is required.

-R package functions assume the following directory structure will be available at some web accessible  `archiveBaseUrl`.
+R package functions inside the **AirSensor** package assume the following directory structure will be available at some web accessible  `archiveBaseUrl`.

 ```
 ├── airsensor